HannaBerggren/Movie-Fav/README.md

 ## Existing features

 ### Navbar
 Movie Fav feature a navbar that is present on all pages of the site.
 The navbar links change depending on wether the user is signed in or not, giving the user access to different features of the site.
 If the user is not signed in, the navbar show links to the sign in or sign up pages.
-If a user is signed in the navbar shows the users profile avatar image (linking to the users profile).
+If a user is signed in, the navbar shows the users profile avatar image (linking to the users profile).
 The navbar also feature the Movie Fav logo.

 ![Navbar signed out](src/assets/navbarlogout.png)
 ![Navbar signed in](src/assets/navbarsignedin.png)